orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

-When `true`, adds a `index.msw.ts` file which exports arrays with all mock functions.
+When `true`, adds an `index.msw.ts` file which exports arrays with all mock functions.

 This is only valid when `mode` is `tags-split`.

 Example: